amitznati/aws-amplify-workshop/2-Init Amplify project/README.md

 export default awsmobile;
 ````
-_This file will update each feature will add to the project_
+_This file will update each feature we will add to the project_

 #### Add amplify to code